Think Outside the Policy: In-Context Steered Policy Optimization: Introduction

-To address these limitations, we propose \textit{\textbf{I}n-\textbf{C}ontext Steered \textbf{P}olicy \textbf{O}ptimization} (ICPO), a unified RL framework that exploits the LRM’s inherent In-Context Learning (ICL) capability to provide expert guidance instead of relying on external advanced LRMs.
-Specifically, (1) ICPO introduces \textit{Mixed-Policy GRPO with Implicit Expert Forcing} (IEF), where expert-conditioned rollouts are generated through few-shot ICL guidance, enabling exploration beyond the current policy distribution and steering the model toward expert-aligned regions of the solution space.
-(2) To ensure reliable guidance, ICPO employs \textit{Expert Region Reject Sampling} (ERRS), which filters out noisy or low-quality off-policy trajectories using verifiable reward signals, retaining only those that truly exhibit expert-aligned reasoning behavior and preventing misleading gradients from contaminating policy updates.
-(3) ICPO further incorporates an annealed expert bonus into the \textit{Reward Shaping} (RS) design, enforcing strong expert-guided shaping in the early stage and gradually relaxing it to facilitate autonomous optimization as exploration capabilities grow.
+To address these limitations, we propose \textit{\textbf{I}n-\textbf{C}ontext Steered \textbf{P}olicy \textbf{O}ptimization} (ICPO), a novel RLVR framework that exploits the LRM’s inherent In-Context Learning (ICL) capability to provide expert guidance instead of relying on external advanced LRMs.
+Specifically, (1) ICPO introduces \textit{mixed-policy GRPO with Implicit Expert Forcing} (IEF), where expert-conditioned rollouts are generated through ICL guidance, enabling exploration beyond the current policy distribution and steering the model toward expert-aligned regions of the solution space.
+(2) To ensure reliable guidance, ICPO employs \textit{Expert Region Reject Sampling} (ERRS), which filters out noisy or low-quality off-policy trajectories using verifiable reward signals, preventing misleading gradients from contaminating policy updates.
+(3) ICPO further explores an annealed expert bonus into the \textit{Reward Shaping} (RS) design, enforcing strong expert-guided shaping in the early stage and progressively relaxing it to facilitate autonomous optimization as LRM capabilities grow.

-Our experiments show that few-shot ICL rollouts exhibit superior quality and diversity, making them effective sources of expert guidance.
-Extensive experiments on multiple mathematical reasoning benchmarks further demonstrate that ICPO achieves substantial performance gains over vanilla and mixed-policy GRPO methods, with maximum average improvements of up to \textbf{+4.17} and \textbf{+2.79} points.
-On out-of-distribution benchmarks, ICPO also outperforms vanilla GRPO by up to \textbf{+2.37} points.
+Our experiments show that ICL-based rollouts exhibit superior quality and diversity, making them effective sources of expert guidance (\S~\ref{sec:preliminary}).
+Extensive evaluations across multiple mathematical reasoning benchmarks further demonstrate that ICPO achieves substantial performance gains over vanilla GRPO and mixed-policy GRPO~\cite{luffy2025}, with maximum average improvements of up to \textbf{+4.1} and \textbf{+4.0} points, respectively (\S~\ref{sec:result}).
+In addition, we provide in-depth instance- and token-level analyses that offer strong evidence of distributional shifts induced by ICPO (\S~\ref{sec:distribution_analysis}).